Psoriasis

 • Most common presentation.

-• Red or pink in colour may present purple, violet or brown in skin of colour.
+• Red or pink in colour.
+May present as purple, violet or brown in skin of colour.

-• Can affect any part of the body, but most common in extensor surfaces (knees and elbows), scalp, trunk, and gluteal fold.
+• Can affect any body part, but most common on extensor surfaces (knees and elbows), scalp, trunk, and gluteal fold.

 • May be painful or itchy.